yarbshk/vue-formly-buefy/README.md

               wrapper: {                      // Configuration object of the field wrapper
                 controls: {
                   after: [
-                    {                         // Use the Span helper as a field control
+                    {
-                      type: this.$formlyBuefy.plainControls.Span,
+                      type: Span,             // Use the Span component as a field control
                       options: {              // Configuration object of the field control
                         label: '@gmail.com',
                         properties: {